suprugafad/online-shop-back/README.md

 > ```

   - PUT api/v1/orders/{orderId} - update existing order.
 The request body should contain the updated information for the order.
-    - Server should answer with status code 200 and updated record
+    - Server should answer with status code 200 and update record
     - Server should answer with status code 400 and corresponding message if orderId is invalid (not uuid)
     - Server should answer with status code 404 and corresponding message if record with id === orderId doesn't exist